-This research-on-design orientated Master’s in Design by Ashton Moseley was focused on exploring the complexity of getting medical devices to market, particular consideration was made for paediatric medical device design in the South African context.
-Ashton graduated Cum Laude and received the Chancellors Medal for Most Merritorious Postgraduate Student in the Faculty of Art, Design and Architecture in 2019.
-I was the supervisor for the project.
+This research-on-design orientated Master’s in Design study by Ashton Moseley, lead supervised by me, was focused on exploring the complexity of getting medical devices to market, particular consideration was made for paediatric medical device design in the South African context.
+Ashton graduated Cum Laude and received the Chancellors’ Medal for Most Meritorious Postgraduate Student in the Faculty of Art, Design and Architecture in 2019.

 Overview: